cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

    | ElasticSearch Version       | 7.3.2     |

    > NOTE: Confirm your Occultus version matches your HLA version using this matrix: [KB1002197](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB1002197).
-If it doesn't, comment on your HLA installation CHG request asking to fix this.
+If it's lower than the version number in the matrix, comment on your HLA installation CHG request asking to upgrade it.

 ## Install the required ITOM plugins for the Workshop